 The experiment was carried out in Hall A of the Thomas Jefferson National Accelerator Facility (JLab).
-A 100 - $105\mu$ A polarized electron beam was incident on a 20-cm-long liquid deuterium target and scattered events were detected by the Hall A high resolution spectrometer (HRS) pair [1] in inclusive mode.
-Data were collected at two DIS kinematics using a 6.067-GeV beam: kinematics DIS#1 was taken at $\langle x \rangle =$ 0.241, $Y_1 = 1.0$ , $Y_3 = 0.44$ and $\langle Q^2 \rangle = 1.085$ (GeV/c), and DIS#2 at $\langle x \rangle = 0.295, Y_1 = 1.0, Y_3 = 0.69, \langle Q^2 \rangle =$ $1.901 (\text{GeV}/c)^2$ .
-Due to limitations in the HRS, DIS#1 was taken on the left HRS (the HRS on the left side of the beamline when viewing downstream), and DIS#2 was taken on both left and right HRS.
-Additionally, data were taken at four kinematics in the nucleon resonance region for the purpose of radiative corrections [2].
+A $100-\mu$ A polarized electron beam was incident on a 20-cm-long liquid deuterium target and scattered events were detected by the Hall A high resolution spectrometer (HRS) pair [1] in inclusive mode.
+Data were collected at two deep inelastic scattering (DIS) kinematics using a 6.067-GeV beam.
+Additionally, data were taken at four kinematics in the nucleon resonance region [2] for the purpose of radiative corrections.
 In the following we will review the formalism of parity-violating electron scattering (PVES) asymmetries, describe in detail the experimental setup and the analysis, and present the asymmetry results along with all corrections applied and the related systematic uncertainties.
 In the end we present calculations of the expected asymmetry values in the standard model.